 The RIPE NCC has been involved with the work of the OECD since 2007.
+RIPE NCC in the Internet Industry

 "...draw on the views and expertise of non-Members, international organisations and non-governmental stakeholders, and work with business, trade unions, civil society, and the Internet technical community within a framework of co-operation that promotes mutual understanding and participation."